metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 This Chargers offensive line is getting massacred, especially by blitzes.

 Patrick Surtain turning into something special, despite being a rookie cornerback.

+Denver's tailbacks have some serious game - their ability to juke and slide laterally is impressive.
+That being said, the Chargers have impressed me in the second half - they've been bottling up runs fairly well.